 Moss has coached ever since his retirement from playing and also runs his own goalkeeping academy.

-Stephen Purches has joined Eddie Howe’s backroom team after taking up a player-coach role in the summer.
+Stephen Purches has joined Eddie Howe’s backroom team after taking up a player-coach role in the summer of 2013.

-Purches divides his time between coaching the development squad and being part of the first team squad.
+Purches divided his time between coaching the development squad and being part of the first team squad, before hanging up his playing boots at the end of the 2013/14 season.

 Football Operations & Recruitment Manager